CMHA Get Set & Connect Program

 Little Free Libraries

-• Simon Fraser University’s School for the Contemporary Arts (SCA) has repurposed and decorated eleven newspaper boxes into miniature lending libraries which are now available across downtown Vancouver.
+Simon Fraser University’s School for the Contemporary Arts has repurposed and decorated eleven newspaper boxes into miniature lending libraries which are now available across downtown Vancouver.
+This project is in collaboration with the Downtown Vancouver Business Improvement Association.

 Library Locations